 During 2021 and 2022, works were carried out to make the place

 friendlier to the visitor, as well as to improve the exhibition; these

-works were funded in their entirety by the German Embassy at Athens.
+works were financed in their entirety by the German Embassy in Athens

 Site Plan & Construction